Nizii/game_mulitplayer_pong/Project description.md

 ![alt text](https://github.com/Nizii/pong/blob/main/imgs/game.PNG)
 ### Rules
 * The player with the highest score wins.
+* The duration of the game is 120 sec.
 * The goal is to hit the green or the white balls with the paddle to get points.
 * Avoid contact with the red or black balls.
 * You can also hit the balls with the bottom of the paddle to speed up the balls.
 The balls will bounce off the ground.